tejeez/suo/README.md

 recorded or simulated signals read from a file, or for piping the signals from some other program.

+Sound cards can be used through the ALSA I/O module.

 Higher protocol layers should run in a separate process, and ZeroMQ sockets are used to transfer frames between processes.
 ZeroMQ messages are prefixed with a frame metadata struct.